blom/haml-coderay/README.md

 ============

 [CodeRay][1] filter for [Haml][2].
 Specify [language][3] to highlight
-with an exclamation point followed by the language name:
+with a shebang followed by the language name:

     :coderay
-      !ruby
+      #!ruby

       if true
         puts "hello"
       end

     :coderay
-      !xml
+      #!xml

       <foo>
         <bar>...</bar>